 Old Westbury, NY

-A famous historical landmark in Old Westbury is the Old Westbury Gardens.
+A famous historic landmark in Old Westbury is the Old Westbury Gardens.
 This was the home of late Henry Phillips.
 He was a friend of Andrew Carnegie and director of the United States Steel Corporation.
 This residence was built in the early 1900s for him and his family.
 The mansion itself is over 16,000 square feet large and has 26 rooms.
-Located on more than 200 acres of land, the consistently landscaped grounds have various ponds, lakes, woodlands, and traditional flower gardens.
+Approx 200 acres, the consistently landscaped grounds have various ponds, lakes, woodlands, and traditional flower gardens.

 Old Westbury Gardens is accessible by taking an LIRR train and transferring to the N22 bus.
 Alternatively, it will take you about an hour to drive from New York City.